Niagara Falls from the Canadian Side: The 9 Best Things to Do

 Niagara Falls is actually a group of three waterfalls at the southern end of Niagara Gorge:

 Horseshoe Falls is the famous waterfall that you see in pictures of Niagara Falls.
-Horseshoe Falls lies on the border between Canada and USA and channels approximately 90% of the Niagara River.
-It is sometimes called Canadian Falls and sits at 51 metres (167 ft) tall and an impressive 820 metres (2,700 ft) wide.
+Horseshoe Falls lies on the border between Canada and the USA and channels approximately 90% of the Niagara River.
+It is sometimes called Canadian Falls and sits 51 metres (167 ft) tall and an impressive 820 metres (2,700 ft) wide.

 American Falls is the second-largest of the three waterfalls.
 It lies on the American side of Niagara Falls and spans 290 metres wide (950 ft) and 34 metres (110 ft) tall.